ditlef9/python-nextjs-postgresql-devsecops-gcp/uptime-app/README.md

 Remove all unnecessary:
 * Install next-auth: `npm install next-auth` (because we are going to use it in public layout)
-* Clear the contents of: app/globals.css
+* Truncate: app/globals.css
+* Remove unnecessary from `app/layout.tsx`
 * Copy file: app/(public)/globals.css
 * Copy in Layout: app/(public)/layout.tsx
 * Use latest in package.json